Grand Forks International Airport: Terminal

 The now closed original passenger terminal at GFK was built in 1964.
 Outside terminal security were the Delta and Allegiant Airlines ticketing counters, a restaurant, a gift shop and a waiting area.
 After passing through security screening there is a small waiting area that served the terminal's two passenger gates.

 In the mid-2000s, discussion began of upgrading or totally replacing the terminal as it has structural and safety problems and leaves little to no room for expansion.
 Findings from a study commissioned by the Grand Forks Regional Airport Authority were released in early 2005.
 The study, which was done by Ulteig Engineers, gave the Airport Authority options for the future of the passenger terminal.

-One option was to keep the terminal as is.
-The consulting group did not recommend this as the terminal has too many structural and safety problems.
-The list of problems include: mold growth, roof leakage, differential settlement, blocking runway line of sight, passenger boarding, potential equipment damage from basement flooding, outdated electrical and mechanical systems, no sprinkler system, code deficiencies, insufficient parking setback, and interior traffic circulation issues.
-The terminal could be rehabilitated for $18.3 million, but that would leave many issues unresolved and leave no room for expansion.
+The list of problems included mold growth, roof leakage, differential settlement, blocking runway line of sight, passenger boarding, potential equipment damage from basement flooding, outdated electrical and mechanical systems, no sprinkler system, code deficiencies, insufficient parking setback, and interior traffic circulation issues.

 The consulting group recommended that a brand new passenger terminal would the best solution to the current terminal's problems.
 Five locations for a new terminal were evaluated favoring a site between the cargo apron and general aviation apron.
 Ground was broken on the new terminal in July 2009, with completion expected by 2011.
 The building was named the Byron L Dorgan Terminal, in honor of retired North Dakota Senator Byron Dorgan.
 It was opened and dedicated on August 30, 2011.

 The new passenger terminal, designed by JLG Architects, is a two-story building, with Delta and Allegiant ticketing counters, baggage claim carousel, and several rental car agencies.
 The first floor has an inline checked baggage screening system.
 The Grand Forks Regional Airport Authority has several offices on the second floor, along with the TSA security checkpoint.
 Beyond security is a waiting area for both of the airport's gates.
 Red River Valley Grill also serves both the public and secured side of the airport for concessions and beverages.
 There is also a small gift shop in the grill.